Investigate DNA and RNA to identify relevant biomarkers

-Over the past few decades, clinical trials involving biomarker stratification of patients have proven successful in the development of new drugs.
+Over the past few decades, clinical trials using biomarker or biomarkers able to the stratification of patients have proven successful in the development of new drugs.
 Since the end of 2018, more than 30 drugs have been developed in combination with diagnostic tests to identify the patients most likely to benefit from these new treatments.
 This approach is followed today for scientists & industrials involved in precision medicine.

 RNA Biomarkers: a therapeutic approach in real time

-Compared to analyses carried out on the tumor (random sampling not representative of the diversity of the clonal population) or cerebrospinal fluid in neurodegenerative pathologies (risks for the patient, high cost, low throughput…) or in medical imaging (low throughput, high cost…), the analysis of gene expression on (total) blood fully meets the needs identified by many scientists and medical teams.
+Compared to analyses carried out on the tumor (random sampling not representative of the diversity of the clonal population) or on cerebrospinal fluid in neurodegenerative pathologies (risks for the patient, high cost, low throughput…) or by medical imaging (low throughput, high cost…), the analysis of gene expression using (total) blood fully meets the needs identified of many scientists and medical teams.

 RNA biomarkers allow:

 - a very early analysis of the appearance or evolution of the disease,

 - an informative and accurate analysis,

 - a specific analysis of the response to drug.

 In recent years, numerous studies have demonstrated the relevance of using RNA analysis technologies for the identification of relevant diagnostic biomarkers.
 These RNA detection technologies are today used by several in vitro diagnostic tests (IVD) and allow detection, stratification or therapeutic orientation for patients suffered from breast or colon cancer.